porkbundomains/certbun/README.md

  5. Configure the config file's **domain** field with the domain you wish to pull certs from.
 6. Configure the config file's  **domainCertLocation**, **privateKeyLocation**, **intermediateCertLocation**, and **publicKeyLocation** fields with where you want the retrieved certificates to be saved.
 If your web server doesn't need the intermediate cert and public key, you can specify /dev/null as the filename.
 7. Configure the config file's **commandToReloadWebserver** field with the command you typically execute to get your web server to load the new certificate bundle.
-I usually use `service nginx reload` on Amazon Linux VPS instances I administer, but the command will vary depending on your web server and operating system.
+I usually use `/sbin/service nginx reload` on Amazon Linux VPS instances I administer, but the command will vary depending on your web server and operating system.

 ## Running the client